science DEPARTMENT courses

 Credit: 1.00

-Prerequisite: Students must be concurrently enrolled in Honors Algebra I, CP Geometry, Honors Geometry or Honors Algebra II-Trig.
-Students must pass the Science Placement Exam (administered in the Spring of Eighth Grade).
+Prerequisite: Enrolled in Honors Algebra I or higher.
+Must pass the Science Placement Exam in the Spring of their 8th Grade year.

 Grade: 9